Green Grad Pledge

 How will you carry out this commitment after leaving NYU?

 Be an advocate for the environment in your future workplace.

 Whether or not you enter into the environmental field, you can promote sustainable behavior in your future workplace.
 Join or start a “green team” or organize a “Bike to Work” day to motivate your co-workers to commute by bike, on public transit, or by carpool to reduce transportation emissions.
 If you’re in an office environment, encourage your co-workers to reduce waste and discuss sustainable options with whoever manages purchasing.
 If you feel comfortable, try to speak up and offer sustainable solutions if your future workplace is doing something that has a negative impact on the environment.
 You have the power to be a champion for the environment in your new community!

 Make conscientious consumer choices.

-As you increasingly cook and purchase food for yourself, consider your ecological footprint.
-Buy locally grown and ethically sourced foods when available.
-Also, buy in bulk to save money and reduce packaging.
+As you increasingly cook and purchase food for yourself, consider preparing more plant-based and climate-friendly meals for yourself and those in your household.
+And when possible, buy in bulk to save money and reduce packaging.